 This is a rare form of toxicity that affects chronic weed/cannabis smokers.
-It shows up as extreme nausea that weakens the body along with vomiting.
+It shows up as extreme nausea that weakens the body along with severe vomiting.
 The episodes constantly keep cycling.

-- Increases blood pressure and heart rate;
+- Increased blood pressure and heart rate

-- Causes drowsiness and removes inhibitions;
+- Increased drowsiness and lowered inhibitions

-- Impairs both short- and long-term memory.
+- Short- and long-term memory

 But here are the facts:

-- Cannabis is addictive;
+- Cannabis is addictive

-- Marijuana causes cancer of the lungs, tongue, and other major parts of the body;
+- Marijuana causes cancer of the lungs, tongue, and other major parts of the body

-- Marijuana contains hundreds of harmful chemicals;
+- Marijuana contains hundreds of harmful chemicals

-- Marijuana increases fatigue and reduces motivation.
+- Marijuana increases fatigue and reduces motivation

 The bottom line is that marijuana addiction is harmful With our program you will be able to free yourself from cannabis addiction.